boaks/zephyr-coaps-client/docu/BUILDTRACK.md

 -----END PUBLIC KEY-----
 ```

-That prints the `public key` in ASN.1 (including the algorithm information) in base 64 encoding. for the device side, copy the base 64 part of the server's `public key` into a single line and paste that in the `CONFIG_DTLS_ECDSA_TRUSTED_PUBLIC_KEY` value of the [prov-prj.conf](../prov-prj.conf) file.
+That prints the `public key` in ASN.1 (including the algorithm information) in base 64 encoding.
+For the device side, copy the base 64 part of the server's `public key` into a single line and paste that in the `CONFIG_DTLS_ECDSA_TRUSTED_PUBLIC_KEY` value of the [prov-prj.conf](../prov-prj.conf) file.

 ```
 CONFIG_DTLS_ECDSA_TRUSTED_PUBLIC_KEY="MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAENTGXGkhc7gL614R4HBOkXoESM98YIXP3yts4VG7wpRlsIxYFFXVez3I3VE7oGaOpLlAMMhFa4Myq/4OIRMvauQ=="
 ```

 The device also requires it's own `key pair`, therefore extract the `private key` with

 ```sh
 openssl ec -no_public -in privkey.pem